YADIDidiah24/LLM-Projects/LegalDocumentChatBot/README.md

-# JurisAI - A Legal Document Q&A Assistant
+# LexiQE AI - A Legal Document Q&A Assistant

 An intelligent AI-powered assistant that allows users to upload legal documents and interact with them through natural language queries.
 Built with cutting-edge NLP technologies including RAG (Retrieval-Augmented Generation), vector databases, and transformer models.